MIC-DKFZ/RTTB/README.md

 * `program_options`
   * if you plan to build the apps (*optional*)

-:information_source: eventually, it might be needed to add the CMake variable `BOOST_LIBRARY_dir` and set it to the respective library.
+:information_source: eventually, it might be needed to add the CMake variable `BOOST_LIBRARY_DIR` and set it to the respective library.

 For Windows: